cchuter/gswap-bot/README.md

 - Never commit `.env` or raw keys.
 - Keep the machine running Buffet Bot secure; swaps execute with your wallet authority.
-- Rotate credentials regularly; document required variables in `docs/configuration.md` if you change them.

 ## License